 If the communication really should be meaningful, then mailing is not the right way to start communicating about a (possible) conflict.
 Telephoning is possible, but it is best to do it face-to-face: your body language will tell your boss that you really want to do something about the problem.
 Of course this works two ways and you will be able to observe him.

 Of course it is possible that your train is delayed, the basement is under water, or your alarm clock service is deteriorating.
 But it becomes a problem when this happens a couple of days per week.
 The boss might think that you have no respect for the company or him.

 Lack of initiative

 Bosses hate it when you constantly harass them with things that you could have solved yourself.
 They certainly do not require updates every half hour and you do not have to cc them in every mail.
 It helps if you can find out what really interests him and where is alliance lie, so that you can home in on that.

 Concentration on one task

 If your boss asks you to urgently prepare a meeting about a certain topic, then you are not supposed to show him a comprehensive report the next day with a lot of unnecessary flow charts.
 Certainly not if it turns out that you were so busy with the report that your other duties suffered as a consequence of it.
 I have seen this myself many times: the boss gives somebody an order and the person immediately concentrates all the efforts on this task.
-Prioritising is ok, but it does not mean you only work on priority number one!
-If you are uncertain, you can always ask your boss to prioritise.
+Prioritizing is ok, but it does not mean you only work on priority number one!
+If you are uncertain, you can always ask your boss to prioritize.
 He will gladly do so.

 You are complaining